-This methodology is applied to study the market for retailing bottled water in France and present the first formal empirical tests of such a model including nonlinear contracts between manufacturers and retailers.
+This methodology is applied to study the market for retailing bottled water in France.
 This market shows a high degree of concentration both at the manufacturer and retailer levels.
 It should be noted that this is actually even more concentrated at the manufacturer level.
-Our empirical evidence shows that, in the French bottled water market, manufacturers and retailers use nonlinear pricing contracts and in particular two part tariff contracts with resale price maintenance.
+Our empirical evidence suggests that, in the French bottled water market, manufacturers and retailers use nonlinear pricing contracts and in particular two part tariff contracts with resale price maintenance despite the fact that resale price maintenance is forbidden in France.
+This is an important finding in view of the French regulatory environment for retailing.
+Actually, during the 1996-2006 years, resale-below-cost was forbidden and defined in such a way that only unit price of invoices were used to define the threshold for retail prices.
+This law could be easily manipulated by manufacturers who would purposely display high wholesale prices providing a way to implement high retail prices for manufacturers and this circumvent the ban of resale price maintenance.
 Finally it is also shown how to simulate different counterfactual policies using a structural model as with a de-merger between Perrier and Nestlé, a double marginalization case and a nonlinear relationship between manufacturers and retailers without resale price maintenance.
+Our results suggest that the merger case of Nestlé and Perrier in 1992 would increase retail prices and the remove of the Gallant Act, simulated by the case where no RPM would be used by manufacturers, would decrease retail prices.

+The paper proceeds as follows.
 In section 2, some stylized facts on the market for bottled water in France are given, this being an industry where the questions of vertical relationships and competition of manufacturers and retailers seem worth studying.
-Section 3 presents the main methodological contribution on the supply side.
-It is shown how price-cost margins can be recovered with demand parameters, in particular when taking explicitly into account two part tariff contracts.
-Section 4 presents the demand model, its identification and the estimation method proposed as well as the testing method between the different models.
-Section 5 presents the empirical results, tests and simulations.
-A conclusion with future research directions is in section 6, and some appendices follow.
+Section 2 also present available data on this market.
+Section 3 describes the main methodological contribution on the supply side.
+It is shown how price-cost margins can be recovered with demand parameters when taking explicitly into account two part tariff contracts and/or resale price maintenance.
+Section 4 discusses the demand model, its identification and the estimation method proposed as well as the testing method between the different models.
+Section 5 presents the empirical results for demand, price-cost margins and non-nested tests and section 6 presents some policy simulations.
+A conclusion with future research directions is in section 7, and some appendices follow in section 8.

-2 Stylized Facts on the Market for Bottled Water in France
+2 Bottled Water Market in France and Description of Data2.1 Stylized Facts on the Market for Bottled Water in France